Pedestrian in critical condition after crash on Greenwell Springs Road

 BATON ROUGE - A pedestrian was left in critical condition after being struck by a vehicle on Greenwell Springs Road Friday morning.

 Sources say the crash happened near a storage facility on Greenwell Springs, and that one person was taken to a hospital in critical condition.
+Video from the scene showed fire and police departments responding to the crash.

 The extent of their injuries was not immediately clear.